Evacuations of civilians in Japan during World War II

-About 8.5 million Japanese civilians were displaced from their homes between 1943 and 1945 as a result of air raids on Japan by the United States Army Air Forces (USAAF) during World War II.
+About 8.5 million Japanese civilians were displaced from their homes between 1943 and 1945 as a result of air raids on Japan by the United States Army Air Forces (USAAF) during the Pacific War.
 These evacuations started in December 1943 as a voluntary government program to prepare the country's main cities for bombing raids by evacuating children, women and the elderly to rural towns.
 After American bombers started to devastate entire cities in 1945, millions more civilians fled to the countryside.

 Background

 Before the Pacific War and during the first years of this conflict, the Japanese government placed little emphasis on preparing civil defense measures in the event of air raids on the country.
 The guidance which was prepared for civilians called on them to remain in cities which were attacked to fight fires from incendiary raids as part of neighborhood associations.

 The series of defeats suffered by the Japanese military during the second half of 1942 and 1943 led to the introduction of policies designed to protect civilians from air attacks.
 These measures anticipated the commencement of attacks on the Japanese home islands if the Mariana Islands were captured by the United States.
 In late 1943 the government of Japan developed plans to evacuate non-essential personnel from Tokyo, Nagoya, Osaka and the cities in northern Kyushu.
 Prime Minister Hideki Tōjō initially opposed implementing these plans due to the damage they were likely to cause to morale and family cohesion but eventually agreed in order to minimize civilian casualties.
 The Japanese Cabinet formally decided to begin evacuations on 15 October 1943.